Terry and Barbi Franklin

 Terry Franklin was born in Miami, FL in 1957 to Bob and Sandra Franklin.
 Bob was a member of The Suntones, a barbershop quartet that performed on The Jackie Gleason Show from 1964 to 1970.
 For two years, while still traveling in music ministry with Barbi, Terry performed as part of the Gaither Vocal Band (1992 to 1994).
 Together, they opened for some of the Gaither concerts and sang at all the Praise Gatherings, Jubilates, and Family Fests during the 2 years.

 Barbi Franklin was born Barbi Murk in Chicago, IL in 1959 to Dr. Jim and Donna Murk.
 She sang and played violin as part of the Murk Family Musicale, a family singing ministry composed of her parents and 5 siblings that began traveling in full-time music ministry in 1963 until after each of the kids were married.
 They recorded more than 20 albums together, giving more than 5,000 programs across 25 nations from 1963 to 1988.
-The group got its start after Jim won the national championship of the Original Amateur Hour (hosted by Ted Mack) in 1963.The Troy Record (Troy, NY), December 14, 1963, p.
-38.
+The group got its start after Jim won the national championship of the Original Amateur Hour (hosted by Ted Mack) in 1963.